 Demand and opportunity motivated northern expansion.
 The company had served customers in Alaska for many years through regular shipments to Central Alaska, SE Alaska, Kodiak, and the Aleutian Island chain.
 On February 1, 2017, Central Welding Supply announced a new location opening in Wasilla, Alaska.
 Central Welding Supply completed build out of its Wasilla retail store, warehouse, offices and cylinder storage yard in January 2017.
 The new location opened February 27, 2017, supporting retail sales for walk-in customers, and also serving as a central point for distribution throughout the Mat-Su Valley.

-Today, the Central Welding Supply family of companies has grown to 22 retail locations, multiple divisions, over 270 dedicated employees, and over $80M in annual revenues regionally.
+Our newest locations in Aberdeen, WA and Medford, OR extend our territory to the western coast of the Olympic peninsula, and south to the southern border of Oregon.
+Today, the Central Welding Supply family of companies has grown to 24 retail locations, multiple divisions, over 270 dedicated employees, and nearly $100M in annual revenues regionally.

 Though the company has grown from one small store to a much larger regional distributor, Central Welding Supply has stayed true to its initial objective: Provide the region’s most responsive customer service along with convenient locations and the best products, while holding on to the core values and traditions of a family-owned, family-run, local business.

 Currently Central Welding Supply is owned and operated by the Wilton Family, with Dale Wilton, CEO, and Mickey Wilton, Founder.